jordanmasters/202_homework/Tutorials/Basic_Python_Workflows.md

 # if it is not a command then do:
 pip install scrapy
 # note: if you can't get scrapy installed for some reason,
-# you can grab the csv folder of CSVs it would generate, the s
+# you can grab the csv folder of CSVs it would generate, the
-# crapedData folder. scrapedData folder should be put inside the myScraper folder.
+# scrapedData folder. scrapedData folder should be put inside the myScraper folder.
 # Skip steps 4-7.
 ```
 4) Check the spiders we have available